 If the limited company stops paying premiums and cancels the RLP cover, there is no surrender value, unlike some other insurance products.
 The policy only pays out if the director dies during an active policy term.

-9. Limited company cannot be a beneficiary
+9. A limited company cannot be a beneficiary

 To prevent tax avoidance, RLPs have restrictions such that the limited company cannot be a beneficiary of the policy.
-Only individuals like family members and charities can receive payouts.
-Specialist advice is recommended when setting up RLPs.
-You can get in touch with our IFA partner, Broadbench, via the form at the bottom of this page.

 10. Policies can be standalone or part of a broader package